poet | writer | actor | model

 So a little bit about me …

-I’m a graduate from the University of Waterloo with an Arts degree in English: Rhetoric and Professional Writing, and I’m a graduate from The University of Western Ontario with a degree in Health Sciences with a specialization in Biology.
+I graduated from the University of Waterloo with an Arts degree in English: Rhetoric and Professional Writing, and also from The University of Western Ontario with a degree in Health Sciences with a specialization in Biology.

 Yeah I know, pretty different fields, but I think Art and Science complement each other perfectly and are more alike than we think.
 Like my man Vladimir Nabokov said, “the precision of the artist, the passion of the scientist.”

-I’ve also been starting and stopping and starting a novel since I was 25.
-It’ll be a coming-of-age novel for young women, and it’ll be set in Canada, Thailand, and Laos.
+I’m also one of those writers who’s been working on a novel for over a decade.
+I’ve been starting and stopping and starting a novel since I was 25.
+It’ll be a coming-of-age novel for young women, and it’ll be set in Canada, Thailand, Laos, and Vietnam.

 My parents are first-generation immigrants from Laos.
 Our background is Lao but I was born in Thailand in a refugee camp where I lived until I was five years old.
 My parents have some harrowing yet beautiful stories from their time in Laos and Thailand and our time in Canada.
 I find I incorporate their voices, their losses, their triumphants, their sorrows, their sense of disempowerment, and their joys into my own work.
 I think my writing, for the most part, is a love letter to my parents.

-At last, I’ve made the big move to Toronto.
+I’ve been living in Toronto since 2013 and it never ceases to amaze me.
 It’s a joy to be surrounded by millions of people and new sights and sounds.
 And let’s not forget the endless supply of food and restaurants, which I happily talk about in Nok in the City.
-Perhaps I’ll understand what Dionne Brand discovered when she wrote Thirsty, a collection of poems about Toronto, Ontario.
+Perhaps I’ll understand what Dionne Brand meant when she wrote, “This city is beauty” in Thirsty, a collection of poems about Toronto, Ontario.
 Maybe I’ll run into her at a coffeeshop or something.
 Or maybe I’ll gain fifty pounds.
 Only time will tell.

 Stay for a while